||ENGINUITY Competitions provide management and leadership training

 This year's field of nearly 200 teams includes participants from some of the largest construction businesses in the UK and Worldwide.

-The teams will be playing 8 preliminary rounds during March and April to try and qualify for one of just 12 places in the final, comprising of a further 6 rounds over 2 weeks at the beginning of May to determine the 2018 global champions.
+The teams played 8 preliminary rounds during March and April to try and qualify for one of just 12 places in the final, comprising of a further 6 rounds over 2 weeks at the beginning of May to determine the 2018 global champions.